We provide you with an Android demo app to showcase 3 pipelines: fiducial and natural image marker-based pipelines and a SLAM.

 Once Qt Creator installed we can install dependencies required by Qt Creator for Android :

-We recommend you to install this dependencies using Unity Android build support module (available from Unity HUB, see build support) Otherwise you can also directly download the dependencies in Qt Creator from SDKManager in Android tab of Tools>Options>Devices
+We recommend you to install these dependencies using Unity Android build support module (available from Unity HUB, see build support) Otherwise you can also directly download the dependencies in Qt Creator from SDKManager in Android tab of Tools>Options>Devices

 |